julsraemy/linked-art-modelling/README.md

   - _Julien Antoine Raemy_
 - [Groups](/group) for encoding the institutions and research teams related to the [PIA research project](https://about.participatory-archives.ch/).
   - _University of Basel_

+What needs to be determined:

+- Encoding animals and non-human entities as Agents
+- Activities as top-level entity